Aldebaran: Nomenclature

-Aldebaran is the brightest star in the constellation Taurus and so has the Bayer designation α Tauri, Latinised as Alpha Tauri.
+Aldebaran is the brightest star in the constellation Taurus, with the Bayer designation α Tauri, Latinised as Alpha Tauri.
 It has the Flamsteed designation 87 Tauri as the 87th star in the constellation of approximately 7th magnitude or brighter, ordered by right ascension.
 It also has the Bright Star Catalogue number 1457, the HD number 29139, and the Hipparcos catalogue number 21421, mostly seen in scientific publications.

 It is a variable star listed in the General Catalogue of Variable Stars, but it is listed using its Bayer designation and does not have a separate variable star designation.

 Aldebaran and several nearby stars are included in double star catalogues such as the Washington Double Star Catalog as WDS 04359+1631 and the Aitken Double Star Catalogue as ADS 3321.
 It was included with an 11th-magnitude companion as a double star as H IV 66 in the Herschel Catalogue of Double Stars and Σ II 2 in the Struve Double Star Catalog, and together with a 14th-magnitude star as β 550 in the Burnham Double Star Catalogue.

 Observation

 Aldebaran is one of the easiest stars to find in the night sky, partly due to its brightness and partly due to being near one of the more noticeable asterisms in the sky.
-Following the three stars of Orion's belt in the opposite direction to Sirius, the first bright star encountered is Aldebaran.
+Following the three stars of Orion's belt in the direction opposite to Sirius, the first bright star encountered is Aldebaran.

 It is best seen at midnight between late November and early December.

 The star is, by chance, in the line of sight between the Earth and the Hyades, so it has the appearance of being the brightest member of the open cluster, but the cluster that forms the bull's-head-shaped asterism is more than twice as far away, at about 150 light years.

 Aldebaran is 5.47 degrees south of the ecliptic and so can be occulted by the Moon.
 Such occultations occur when the Moon's ascending node is near the autumnal equinox.
 A series of 49 occultations occurred starting on 29 January 2015 and ending at 3 September 2018.
-Each event was visible from points in the northern hemisphere or close to the equator; people in e.g. Australia or South Africa can never observe an Aldebaran occultation since it is too far south of the ecliptic.
+Each event was visible from points in the northern hemisphere or close to the equator.
+People further south, in Australia or South Africa for example, can never observe occultations of Aldebaran because of parallax.
+The change in position of the Moon relative to the stars due to the effect of parallax means that Aldebaran is too far south of the ecliptic for occultations to be observed.
 A reasonably accurate estimate for the diameter of Aldebaran was obtained during the occultation of 22 September 1978.
 In the 2020s, Aldebaran is in conjunction in ecliptic longitude with the sun around May 30 of each year.

 With a near-infrared J band magnitude of −2.1, only Betelgeuse (−2.9), R Doradus (−2.6), and Arcturus (−2.2) are brighter at that wavelength.